 According to the understanding of the source, IVAS codec fulfils the design constraint for Level 3 including provision at all levels of decoding any IVAS bitstream and rendering it to an output format that may be level dependent.
 For example, encoding of mono (EVS) and decoding of any IVAS bitstream to mono output fulfils this for a practical implementation.
 However, it is noted that mono upstream and mono output decoding/rendering is not the user experience expected from immersive voice and audio services.

 Optional Levels 1 and 2 are to be defined upon availability of the fixed-point codec.
 In view of the source, this is highly desirable to make IVAS attractive and implementable on a wide range of UEs and end-user devices thus meeting the WID objective [4] without unduly compromising quality and IVAS capabilities.

-The source is also open to, e.g., more granular definition of Levels, where there may be good justification.
+2.3 On provision of more granular Levels

+The source is open to, e.g., more granular definition of Levels, where there may be good justification.
+One such justification can be the challenge of implementing IVAS on chipsets and ability to deploy the codec/services in a more granular fashion.
+For example, IVAS Level 1 (<= 3 x EVS) may already be considered a challenging step up from EVS complexity, and Level 2 assumes doubling the computational capability with no capability level in between.
+Therefore, e.g., a device capable of 5 x EVS computational complexity would still be limited to Level 1.
+This may risk limiting QoE and delaying some IVAS deployments unnecessarily.

+For example, to tackle this issue, IVAS Levels could simply be defined based on EVS with higher granularity than what IVAS-4 captures: e.g., x3, x4, x5, x6, x7, x8, x9, and x10.

+At the same time, it is important to maintain Levels as a simple concept and avoid confusion in the market that a significantly higher number of Levels can potentially create.
+Therefore, additional Levels could also be considered when fixed-point implementation is available.
+At that point, the additional Levels can be based on functional gains rather than chipset capability.

 3. Complexity and QoE for EVS and IVAS